bloomtom/Volyar/README.md

  - `Name`
    - The library name.
 Must be unique.
  - `Enable`
-   - Set to false to disable processing of this library.
+   - True by default.
+Set to false to disable processing of this library.
  - `OriginPath`
    - The path to source media items from.
  - `SourceHandling`
-   - Defines what should be done with source files after successful processing.
+   - None by default.
+Defines what should be done with source files after successful processing.
      - none
 	   - Nothing will be done to source files.
 	 - truncate